priyavrat-misra/personal-website/content/blog/reversing-most-replayed.md

 <figure>
     <canvas id="canvasPrefix" height="100" aria-label="Visualization of the Difference Array technique"></canvas>
     <noscript><p class="text-center text-muted">Enable JavaScript to view the difference array visualization.</p></noscript>
-    <figcaption class="text-center"><small><em>Figure 5: The Difference Array technique.</em><br>Notice how we only perform two operations: incrementing the start and decrementing the next element from where we skipped.
+    <figcaption class="text-center"><small><em>Canvas 5: The Difference Array technique.</em><br>Notice how we only perform two operations: incrementing the start and decrementing the next element from where we skipped.
 The one extra "blank" segment at the very end is to safely catch that final decrement without throwing an "index out of bounds" error.</small></figcaption>
 </figure>

 Concurrently, there might be a thousand other users incrementing and decrementing the array.
 Do we need to worry about integer overflow and underflow?
 Remember, we are only sampling a small subset of viewers, so it’s a no.